MathiasChd/Pengu/README.md

 This extension provides the following configurations:

-* `Pengu Help Me`: Displays the dialog box where the error is translated in a more friendly way
+* `Pengu Help Me`: Displays dialog box where the error is translated in a more friendly way

 ## Contribute and contact the author